rust-lang/lang-team/working-groups/unsafe-code-guidelines/NOTES.md

-This file will contain summaries from the meetings where the unsafe-code-guidelines WG synchronizes with the lang team and broader community.
-That hasn't happened yet. =)
+This file contains summaries from the meetings where the unsafe-code-guidelines WG synchronizes with the lang team and broader community.

-# First meeting agenda (Date TBD)
+# Update from March 14, 2019

 ## Review of how UCG has operated thus far